mirna-ashour/ease-journal/design_doc.md

         - Update: General info/tips can be updated to be kept up do date.
 Users can update information about their reminders.
         - Delete: General info/tips can be removed if outdated.
 Users can remove reminders.
 Users can also unstar general info/tips.

-- Journaling application powered by GPT generated prompts
+- Journaling application powered by GPT generated prompts (Mirna)
     - Users can create journal entries/reflection under various categories (personal, health, work/school, creative)
     - New entries can be written to respond to prompts generated using previous journal entries for a certain time period (ex. the past week)
     - Provide insights/stats/summaries for personal or creative entries for the user to view